zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 He then tells Kathy Lee, “Please step aside.”
 The p hrasal verb “to step aside” means to move out of the way of someone.
 If you are  standing in front of something or someone and that person wants to get a t that thing, wants to look

-at it, and you are in his way, the person may say t o you, “Please step aside” – please move your body so I can go through this area  or see what you are standing in front of.
+at it, and you are in his way, the person may say to you, “Please step aside” – please move your body so I can go through this area  or see what you are standing in front of.

 Kathy Lee responds to Rashed, “If you insist.”
 The expression “If you insist” means if you say you absolutely have to, or if you are demanding me to do this.
 Rashed says, “You have people working on this floor  and it’s not structurally sound, and certainly not intended for heavy manufac turing.”

 Rashed, we’re guessing, walks up the stairs and see s this level, this floor, and comments that it’s “not structurally sound.”
 “Struc turally” refers to the building being built in a certain way, constructed or made i n a certain way.
 “Structurally sound” refers to a building or a house that is buil t well, that is constructed so that it is safe, that is made so that it won’t fall down .
 If your house is structurally sound, it won’t fall down easily.
 It is built for n ormal use.
 It’s safe.
 Rashed, however, says that Kathy Lee’s factory is not struc turally sound.

 The floor that Rashed is on is “not intended for he avy manufacturing.”
 “Manufacturing” comes from the verb “to manufacture ” (manufacture).
 “To manufacture” means to make something – again, to ma ke something physical, like a chair or a computer or a piece of clothing.
 “Manufacturing,” then, refers to the process of making something.
-“Heavy (heavy) man ufacturing” is making something that is very large, such as perhaps a car , or it could also refer to a large machine that is used to make something, and t he machine itself might be heavy and therefore require a building that is stro ng enough to hold it.
+“Heavy (heavy) man ufacturing” is making something that is very large, such as perhaps a car , or it could also refer to a large machine that is used to make something, and the machine itself might be heavy and therefore require a building that is stro ng enough to hold it.

 Rashed says, “This attic was never meant for indust rial use.”
 Rashed and Kathy Lee are apparently in the attic of this building.
 A n “attic” (attic) is an area just below the roof of a building that is not normally u sed for anything, or perhaps is used only for storage, but in Kathy Lee’s factory it’s being used to make things.
 That’s why Rashed says, “This attic was never meant  for,” or designed for, “industrial use” – that is, to be used to make thin gs, to be used as part of a factory.